iSchomer/Dualfoil_Storage_Device/user_guide.md

 * Most attempts to run a multi-leg simulation with similar format to 5.1 have failed
 * If multi-leg simulations do work, the required input is less obvious than that of 5.1
-* When running to a cutoff potential, the main output is littered with occasional rows with a time marker of 0.000
+* When running to a cutoff potential, the main output contains occasional rows with a time marker of 0.000

 ###Unique to 5.1